IATF 16949 Requirements: A Complete Guide for Automotive QMS Implementation

 Preventive action integration into operational planning

-Automotive suppliers must proactively prevent defects — not just correct them.
+Automotive suppliers are expected to prevent defects systematically — not react to them.

 Awareness of quality objectives